 Tundra shrubification will offset respiratory carbon losses under RCP8.5.

-Scientists at LBNL and the NGEE-Arctic project applied an ecosystem model, ecosys, to examine the effects of North America Arctic tundra plant dynamics on ecosystem carbon balances from 1980 to 2100 under RCP8.5 scenario.
-Between 1982 and 2100 and averaged across the region, predicted increases in relative dominance of woody vs. non-woody plants increased ecosystem annual net primary productivity that offset concurrent increases in annual heterotrophic respiration, resulting in an increasing net carbon sink over the 21st century.
-However, modeled soil temperatures were predicted to increase more slowly than air temperatures implying that higher gains vs. losses of carbon may be a transient response and not sustainable under further soil warming beyond 2100.
+Scientists at Lawrence Berkeley National Laboratory (LBNL) and the Next-Generation Ecosystem Experiments (NGEE)–Arctic project applied an ecosystem model, ecosys, to examine the effects of North America Arctic tundra plant dynamics on ecosystem carbon balances from 1980 to 2100 under Representative Concentration Pathway (RCP) 8.5 scenario.
+Between 1982 and 2100 and averaged across the region, predicted increases in relative dominance of woody versus nonwoody plants increased ecosystem annual net primary productivity that offset concurrent increases in annual heterotrophic respiration, resulting in an increasing net carbon sink over the 21st century.
+However, modeled soil temperatures were predicted to increase more slowly than air temperatures, implying that higher gains versus losses of carbon may be a transient response and not sustainable under further soil warming beyond 2100.

 Although several tundra warming experiments provide valuable warming scenarios, the responses of these experiments were largely dependent on site conditions.
 Further, these experiments cannot fully represent the warming effects associated with relatively slower changes in species composition and abundance.
 Thus, this modeling analysis allows researchers to extend beyond results from short-term warming experiments, which cannot characterize effects associated with decadal-scale changes in plant communities.